airshipit/armada/doc/source/development/getting-started.rst

 Clone the Armada repository, ``cd`` into it::

-  git clone https://github.com/openstack/airship-armada.git && cd airship-armada
+  git clone https://opendev.org/airship/armada.git && cd armada

 It is recommended that Armada be run inside a virtual environment.
 To do so::